Essential Information - Lhasa to Kathmandu

 The tour ends in Kathmandu.
 Please feel free to book your flight for anytime on the departure day, as you will be staying in Kathmandu for the last night of the trip.
 Your transfer to the airport is included in the price with redspokes.
 If you decide to stay in Kathmandu beyond the last day of the tour redspokes can help you organise extra accommodation and transfers to the airport if needed.

-All the time you will have the security of a back-up vehicle, either a 4WD land cruiser or truck.
-The vehicle will carry our entire luggage and you when needed.
-Our leaders carry a good tool kit and will help to fix any bike problems.
-However, we cannot guarantee that we will be equipped for all repairs, so you must ensure that your bike is in good working order before the tour.
+Our leaders carry a good tool kit and will help to fix any bike problems so all you normally need to carry is a daypack, for your camera etc. However, we cannot guarantee that we will be equipped for all repairs, so if you are bringing your own bike on the tour you must ensure that it is in good working order.
 If in doubt, have it fully serviced by a bike shop before you travel.

 If you wish to hire a bike or have a single room for the tour this can usually be arranged for you at extra cost.
 You will have the opportunity to request these extras at the time of booking or, subject to availability, at a later date, by emailing your request to us.

 If you require additional accommodation or transfers in advance of the trip start date or at the end of your trip we can arrange this for you at extra cost.

 We have a wide mix of cyclists on our tours from couples, friends to solo travellers.
 Our prices are based on twin shared accommodation.
 If you sign up for one of our tours as a solo traveller we will twin share you with another person of the same gender in your group.
 If you prefer to have your own room this is an option on most of our tours for an extra charge.